Blog

 Countries at Risk

-According to the WHO, dengue was most active in 2021 throughout Brazil, the Cook Islands, Columbia, Fiji, Paraguay, Peru, Reunion islands and Kenya.
+According to the WHO, dengue was most active in 2021 throughout Brazil, the Cook Islands, Columbia, Fiji, Paraguay, Peru, the Reunion islands, and Kenya.

 Travel Precautions

 As the virus is transmitted by mosquitoes, it’s very important to reduce exposure to them (see ‘Mosquito Prevention Measures’ below).
-Pregnant women should take stricter precautions in order to avoid dengue-related birth complications.[18]
+Pregnant women should take stricter precautions to avoid dengue-related birth complications.[18]

 While a vaccine for dengue exists, it is only prescribed to those living in endemic areas where infection rates are high.
 It is also only administered to those who have already been previously infected in order to avoid complications.